chrira/ms-techlab/07-prometheus.md

 Click on the thumbs-up icons inside the prometheus-app.
 Reload the page and give some more thumbs-up.

 You should then see the new count of the metric.

+## Scale up

+Scale the prometheus-app up to multiple pods.

+Do you find the new pods inside Prometheus?